-This Supplemental Official Statement No. 1, including the cover page and the Appendices attached hereto, and the accompanying Official Statement dated September 15, 2017 (the "Official Statement"), are referred to collectively as this "Supplemental Official Statement" herein, and are furnished in connection with the sale of \$300,000,000 aggregate principal amount of The Rector and Visitors of the University of Virginia (the "University") General Revenue Pledge Bonds (Multi-Year Capital Project Financing Program), Series 2017C (Federally Taxable) (the "Series 2017C Bonds").
+This Supplemental Official Statement No. 2, including the cover page and the Appendices attached hereto, and the accompanying Official Statement dated September 15, 2017 (the "Official Statement"), are referred to collectively as this "Supplemental Official Statement" herein, and are furnished in connection with the issuance and sale by The Rector and Visitors of the University of Virginia (the "University") of \$64,080,000 aggregate principal amount of its General Revenue Pledge Bonds (Multi-Year Capital Project Financing Program), Series 2018A (the "Series 2018A Bonds") and \$135,920,000 aggregate principal amount of its General Revenue Pledge Bonds (Multi-Year Capital Project Financing Program), Series 2018B Bonds" and, together with the Series 2018A Bonds, the "Series 2018 Bonds").

-The Series 2017C Bonds are the first series of "Program Bonds" issued by the University pursuant to its multi-year capital project financing program (as more particularly described in the accompanying Official Statement, the "Program").
+The Series 2018A Bonds and the Series 2018B Bonds are the second and third series, respectively, of "Program Bonds" issued by the University pursuant to its multi-year capital project financing program (as more particularly described in the accompanying Official Statement, the "Program").
 See "INTRODUCTION - The Program and the Program Resolution" in the accompanying Official Statement.
 Except as otherwise defined herein, all capitalized terms used in this Supplemental Official Statement shall have the same meanings assigned to them in the accompanying Official Statement.

-The Series 2017C Bonds will constitute valid and binding limited obligations of the University and will be secured by a pledge of certain revenues and receipts of the University, all as described herein and in the accompanying Official Statement.
-The principal of and interest on the Series 2017C Bonds shall be payable solely from the funds pledged therefor in accordance with the terms of the Program Resolution.
-See "SECURITY FOR THE PROGRAM BONDS" in the accompanying Official Statement and "THE SERIES 2017C BONDS - Security" in this Supplemental Official Statement.
+The Series 2018 Bonds will constitute valid and binding limited obligations of the University and will be secured by a pledge of certain revenues and receipts of the University, all as described herein and in the accompanying Official Statement.
+The principal of and interest on the Series 2018 Bonds shall be payable solely from the funds pledged therefor in accordance with the terms of the Program Resolution.
+See "SECURITY FOR THE PROGRAM BONDS" in the accompanying Official Statement and "THE SERIES 2018 BONDS - Security" in this Supplemental Official Statement.
 Terms capitalized but undefined in the body of this Supplemental Official Statement are defined in the accompanying Official Statement.

-The Series 2017C Bonds will bear interest at a fixed rate until maturity.
-See "THE SERIES 2017C BONDS" herein.
+The Series 2018 Bonds will bear interest at fixed rates until maturity.
+See "THE SERIES 2018 BONDS" herein.

-The proceeds of the Series 2017C Bonds will be used by the University (a) to finance the costs of certain capital and other projects, including capitalized interest, working capital and general corporate purposes, and (b) to pay other expenditures associated with the foregoing to the extent financeable, including, without limitation, costs of issuance with respect to the Series 2017C Bonds.
-See "APPLICATION OF SERIES 2017C BOND PROCEEDS - Plan of Finance" herein.
+The proceeds of the Series 2018 Bonds will be used by the University (a) to refund a portion of the outstanding principal amount of the University's commercial paper notes, originally issued to finance and refinance the costs of capital improvements at the University's academic and medical center facilities located in the City of Charlottesville, Virginia, (b) in the case of the Series 2018B Bonds, to finance the costs of certain capital improvements at the University's medical center facilities located in the City of Charlottesville, Virginia, (b) in the case of the Series 2018B Bonds, to finance the costs of certain capital improvements at the University's medical center facilities located in the City of Charlottesville, Virginia, and (c) to pay other expenditures associated with the foregoing to the extent financeable, including, without limitation, costs of issuance with respect to the Series 2018 Bonds.
+See "APPLICATION OF SERIES 2018 BOND PROCEEDS" herein.